Vali-98/ChatterUI/README.md

 ### Fix For Text Streaming in Development

+(Note: This is only applicable for versions prior to Expo SDK 51 in 20fbff2fb6375cfd0d76acf06a9cd13ae9126c57)

 ReactNativeFlipper causes streaming to break on Android development builds.
 To fix this, navigate to:

 `android/app/src/main/java/com/Vali98/ChatterUI/MainApplication.kt`